 - Extract, inline, and serve your critical path CSS in the head for a noticeable performance increase

 Alex is a web developer who pined from the Norwegian fjords to settle down in Bristol, UK.

 When building websites, he loves to make sure they're scalable, accessible, performant, and doesn't want to make the next person maintaining his code brutally murder him with an axe.
 When not building websites, you can find him at the nearest pub with the most cats in it.×

 Classifying Class Names 11am CT

 by Ethan Muller, Web Developer at Sparkbox

 Naming stuff is arguably the hardest part of writing HTML & CSS.
-Let’s talk about what we can do to tame the unpredictability of the future.
+Let’s talk about what we can do to tame the unpredictability of the future and make our code more resilient.
 We’ll cover:

 - Formulating maintainable class names

 Being a developer with a design background, Ethan has a fondness for both beautiful code and smart design.